The transition from incarceration and returning to community leaves feelings of helplessness and embarrassment.

 NSNS reentry program is uniquely positioned to address a person to leave old habits.

 Every day, NSNS leadership seeks out ways to bring awareness to the reentry population.
-No Struggle No Success, Inc. accepts participants who have the willingness to learn and modify behaviors during incarceration as each prepare to transition to their families & the community
+No Struggle No Success, Inc. accepts participants who have the willingness to learn and modify behaviors during incarceration as they prepare to transition back to their families and the community.

 The NSNS Youth and Adult Reentry Program has two divisions: Pre-reentry case management services, to prevent the entry into the adult system (ages 11-18), and post-incarceration rehabilitation, the long journey ahead to prevent reoffending (ages: 19-73).
 We identify and assigns community services such as specific treatment, resources, and support to each individual client’s* and the family's needs.
 Our holistic mentorship may follow a program participant up to 18-months.
 We adhere to court orders, parole/probation requirements, case management and community services commitments. * We DO NOT accept any individuals with 1st or 2nd degree Rape and/or any child molestation charges.
 No exceptions.
 We have 90% of direct services onsite at our headquarters in Baltimore City.
 We accept participants primary from Baltimore City and Baltimore County.
 We will on case by case consider all other counties in Maryland. * Prince Georges, Anne Arundel, Charles, Howard and Hartford are accepted by referring state/government agency.